pravosleva/electron-react-boilerplate-2019/README.md

 Electron side deps will be installed then frontend side deps will be installed.

 ### `yarn dev`
-You can use CRA dev mode in electron app.
+You can use hot reload dev mode for frontend react app in this electron app.
 Electron app BrowserWindow will be created when `http://localhost:3000` will be available.

 ### `yarn fresh-prod-start`
-Fresh frontend product will be built to `frontend/build` then be used.
+Fresh frontend will be built to `frontend/build` then will be used.

 ### `yarn start`
-Old buld product will be used in `frontend/build`.
+Old build will be used in `frontend/build`.

 ### `yarn dist`
 You can run `$ yarn dist` (to package in a distributable format (e.g. dmg, windows installer, deb package)) or `$ yarn pack` (only generates the package directory without really packaging it.
 This is useful for testing purposes).
-See also [electron-builder](https://www.electron.build/).
+See also [electron-builder](https://www.electron.build/). **Note!** to build rpm, executable rpmbuild is required, please install: `$ sudo apt-get install rpm`

+See result in `/release`.

-To ensure your native dependencies are always matched electron version, simply add script `"postinstall": "electron-builder install-app-deps"` to your `package.json`.
+To ensure your native dependencies are always matched with electron version, simply add script `"postinstall": "electron-builder install-app-deps"` to your `package.json`.

 ## How this repository was created